 Our Newsletter

-Things to Do in Italy in Spring 2025
+Things to Do in Italy in Spring 2026

 by Adriana ruiz

 Spring in Italy is a magical time.
 The weather is warm but not too hot, the flowers are in full bloom, and the cities come alive with festivals, outdoor activities, and cultural events.
 For expats living in Italy, it’s the perfect time to explore the country’s diverse landscapes and vibrant culture.
-Here’s a breakdown of the best things to do in Italy during spring, with a focus on cities that are popular among expats: Rome, Milan, Florence, and Bologna.
+Here’s a breakdown of the best things to do in Italy in spring, with a focus on cities that are popular among expats: Rome, Milan, Florence, and Bologna.

 Rome